 A high-yield savings account works like a

 A high-yield savings account works like a traditional savings account but pays significantly more interest.
-While the national average is around 0.46% APY, the best HYSAs offer 4.50% to 5.15% โ roughly 10 to 15 times more.
+While the national average is around 0.38% APY, the best mainstream HYSAs offer 3.10% to 4.21% โ about 10x more.
+A few promotional or qualifying-direct-deposit accounts (like Varo Bank) advertise up to 5.00% on smaller balance tiers, but those require recurring deposit activity to qualify.

 These accounts are primarily offered by online banks with lower operating costs.
 Your money remains liquid, FDIC-insured, and accessible anytime.